Azure/azure-iot-sdks/c/doc/run_sample_on_beaglebone_black.md

 - Download a copy of this repository to the board using the `git clone` command.

-- You now should have a complete copy of the Azure IoT Hub SDKs repository on your Beaglebone.
+- You now should have a complete copy of the Azure IoT Hub SDKs repository on your BeagleBone.
 You should always use the **master** branch which contains the latest release of the software.

 - Navigate to the folder **c/build_all/linux** in your local copy of this repository.

 3. Execute the `setup.sh` script to install the prerequisite packages and the dependent libraries.

-4. Run the `build.sh` script to verify that the SDK libraries and samples build successfully on the Beaglebone board.
+4. Run the `build.sh` script to verify that the SDK libraries and samples build successfully on the BeagleBone board.

 <a name="Build-the-Azure-client"/>
 ## Build and run the sample client application